rightshiftoverflow/ps2sdk-volatile-docs/README.md

 # PS2SK Volatile Docs
 Trying to document individual functions to help new programmers who use the library not to be confused.
-(Like myself) To view the documentation, go to docs/html/index.html.
+(Like myself) To view the documentation, run doxygen and go to docs/html/index.html.
 Official [PS2SDK Documentation](https://ps2dev.github.io/ps2sdk/) (not very in-depth)

 # PS2SDK - PS2DEV Open Source Project.